echancrure/PTC-Solver/doc/ptc_readme.txt

        - The range of reals has been slightly widened from -0.37*10^12 ..
 0.37*10^12 to -10*10^12 ..
 10*10^12.
 This is work
          in progress and further widening may happen;
        - Ada rounding constraints have been removed for now.
+The float_to_int_convention flag has been deprecated.
 The PTC Solver now uses the C convention of truncating when rounding.

 ***** Version 1.7 *****